aurelienrichard/aurelienrichard/README.md

 [![banner][banner]][website]

-# 👋Hey!
+# 👋 Hey!
 I'm Aurélien /o.ʁe.ljɛ̃/

 ### Full Stack Engineer and Independent Consultant.

 I'm passionate about all things web and building digital products.
 Self-taught, with a background in the hotel and events industry.
 I firmly believe in keeping things **simple** and _authentic_.

 I live in northern France.
 I love Open Source and writing.
-I'm also a cinephile, sci-fi fan, and tea enthusiast☕
+I'm also a cinephile, sci-fi fan, and tea enthusiast ☕

 ## Let's get in touch!